lkvinnes/lkvinnes/README.md

 ## Hi I'm Lars 👋
 ### a Product Designer based in Oslo, Norway

-I am a Product Designer at heart and I am currently Head of Design at [Volue](https://www.volue.com/), where I lead the design team while we develop technology for a sustainable tomorrow through digital platforms and innovative solutions to deliver services critical to society for a cleaner, better, and more profitable future.
+I am currently Head of Design at [Volue](https://www.volue.com/), where I lead the design team while we develop technology for a sustainable tomorrow through digital platforms and innovative solutions to deliver services critical to society for a cleaner, better, and more profitable future.

 Visit my [porfolio](https://www.larskvinnesland.com/) to view some of my projects
 ---